nodersteam/noderslabs/CosmosNetwork/publicendpoints/README.md

 ## Description

 This repository contains public API and RPC endpoints for numerous projects developed on Cosmos SDK.
 It is a valuable resource for developers looking to find public endpoints for the majority of networks within the Cosmos ecosystem.
-The repository is automatically updated every 30 minutes to always provide up-to-date information.
+The repository is automatically updated every 1 hour to always provide up-to-date information.

 ## Features